marionettejs/backbone.marionette/docs/marionette.functions.md

 This method can be used to unbind callbacks from entities' (e.g. collection/model) events.
 It's the opposite of bindEvents, described above.
 Consequently, the APIs are identical for each method.
+All Marionette Classes, such as the Views, come with this method.

 ```javascript
 // Just like the above example we bind our model events.